 Choosing a credit card can be a very difficult and complicated process.
 With hundreds of cards with different kinds of rewards, it could seem impossible to narrow down the list to a few that best fits your situation.
 We advise everyone to consider first and foremost what their expenditures look like, and what rewards they care the most about before choosing a card.
 For instance, some cards may require you to spend a lot of money to reap full benefits, whereas others will reward you well no matter how much you spend.
-Some people may value cashback more than getting air miles.
-Everyone’s spending habits and needs are different, and there’s a card to match your exact needs and wants.
 With this principle in mind, our team reviewed 100+ options to come up with the best credit cards.
 Here, we showcase some of the best UOB credit cards that we regard highly.

 Table of Contents